 Backpacking Packing List – Hiking Gear checklist

 You may not need a lot of the gear below but if you’re planning an epic expedition and will be away from civilisation a lot it does make sense to invest in some of the below.
+I almost always travel with a tent as it has saved me a ton of money on accommodation over the years.

 Water bottle: Hydration is pretty damn important whilst trekking, I recommend a Nalgene as it’s wide enough to clean easily.